-To celebrate South Africa's rich traditions and cultures for Heritage Month, we partnered with Capital Hotel School and asked their chef students to create unique dishes based on Mzansi's traditional favourites.
+To celebrate South Africa's rich traditions and cultures for Heritage Month, we partnered up with the Capital Hotel School and asked their student chef's to create unique dishes based on Mzansi's traditional favourites.
 This recipe is by Oreneile Modibela and Redirile Malete.

-- Season the chicken fillets with salt and pepper, then marinate them in barbecue braai sauce.
+- Season the chicken fillets with salt and pepper, then marinate them in the barbecue braai sauce.

-- Braai the chicken and cut into strips.
+- Braai the chicken and cut it into strips.